by Alyssa Granacki

 Although this specific moment doesn’t mention the presence of Gallehaut, the rubric at the top of the page explains a meeting between Gallehaut, Lancelot, and Guinevere: “Quant la reine Ge[nieure] dona li buen ch[evalie]r a [com]paign[ie] a Gal[aa?d] [et] dist li q[u’i]l auoit n[om] Lance[elot] do lac q[u’]il ni sauoit so[n] no[m] [et] dona Gal[aad?] por [com]paigno[n] a lanc[elot].”
 The complicated relationship between the three figures is present in this manuscript, even if not as explicit as Francesca makes it in her speech.

 Another 14th century manuscript, found in the Pierpont Morgan Library, shows the kiss just as Francesca describes it:

-In this image, the presence of the Lady Mallehaut on the right helps explain a reference to the kiss that will appear in Paradiso 16 (13-15), when Dante draws a connection between Beatrice and the Lady Mallehaut.
-Beatrice smiles, just as the Lady Mallehaut coughs at the kiss, reminding Guinevere of her fault.
+In this image, the presence of the Lady Mallehaut on the right helps explain a reference to Guinevere that will appear in Paradiso 16 (13-15), when Dante draws a connection between Beatrice and the Lady Mallehaut.
+Beatrice smiles, just as the Lady Mallehaut coughs at the confession of love between Lancelot and Guinevere, reminding them of their fault.
 Dante’s Arthurian references, however, are not limited to the Comedy and in addition to manuscripts, it is likely that the tales spread orally (See also: Otranto Mosaic).

 Allaire, Gloria and F. Regina Psaki.
 Arthur of the Italians: The Arthurian Legend in Medieval Italian Literature and Culture.
 Cardiff: University of Wales Press, 2014.